elliotcarr/BiMesh/README.md

 # BiMesh

-`BiMesh` is a simple MATLAB code for meshing binary mediums.
-The code reads in a bitmap image of the medium, converts
+`BiMesh` is a simple MATLAB code for meshing binary mediums using Gmsh (http://geuz.org/gmsh/) and image-based techniques.
+The code reads in an image of the binary domain and identifies the coordinates of the inclusion boundaries, which are then used to define the geometry in GMSH and ultimately mesh the domain.

 ## References

 If you use `BiMesh`, we would appreciate that you mention it in your work by citing the following paper: